Ichbinjoe/MCAuthenticator/README.md

 To build MCAuthenticator, run `mvn package` in a command terminal, and the result of the build will save the jar to `target/MCAuthenticator-<version>.jar`.

+### BungeeCord Mode

+BungeeCord support will only require one authentication per player join, not every time the player switches servers, does not require same IP to be true, and will deny BungeeCord commands until the player is authenticated.
+To enable BungeeCord support, `enable` under the `bungee` should be set to `true`, and `channel` should be set to the same channel as the BungeeCord plugin's `pluginChannel` is set to.
+BungeeCord mode requires that the plugin also be installed on the BungeeCord instance(s).

 ## Contributing